 Here are some tips on where to find real estate investments;

 Multiple Listing Services(MLS)

 Every property for sale that’s listed by a realtor is entered in MLS unless it is exempted for specific reasons.
-Only realtors, real estate brokers and other affiliates have access to MLS system.
+Only realtors, real estate brokers, and other affiliates have access to the MLS system.

 However, it doesn’t necessarily mean that a home buyer or seller cannot get sufficient information about a property.
 They can have some access but not entirely.

 Multiple Listing Services (MLS) such as Miami properties company share comprehensive home information among other real estate agents and other professionals.

 Property data is specified and they offer to share the commission with a broker who introduces or brings in an investor.
 Potential buyers/investors often make the mistake of thinking that they can access enough information about a property through online feeds to other services.
 However, the data which is accessible to the public is usually limited in scope.